circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ## Firebase

-Add firebase-tools to the project's devDependencies since attempting to install firebase-tools globally in CircleCI will not work.
+In order to deploy to Firebase you will need to add `firebase-tools` to your project's devDependencies since attempting to install firebase-tools globally in CircleCI will not work.

 ```
 npm install --save-dev firebase-tools